Letters from Lodi

 As a sommelier, one of Cappiello's favorite wines and role models was the maverick, Rhône style red blend grown in France's Ardèche region called Les Champs Libres "Lard des Choix Rouge."
 There is, of course, no Ardèche in California.
 Instead, says Cappiello, "I discovered Lodi."

-The door-opener was a Lodi vineyard called Somers, planted to old Mission vines well over 6-feet tall, yielding soft, light wines transparent in both color and the type of flowery perfume common to almost all Lodi-grown reds.
+The door-opener was a Lodi vineyard called Somers, planted to old Mission vines well over 6 feet tall, yielding soft, light wines transparent in both color and the type of flowery perfume common to almost all Lodi-grown reds.
 "Mission is a historic grape," says Cappiello.
-"It also made me think of what the old wines of California from the 1800s and early 1900s might have been like"—in reference to a time when everything was fermented with natural yeasts, sulfur was barely used, and a 5-year old barrel was still considered "new."
-Natural fermentation with large percentages of whole clusters as well as neutral barrel aging have become standard practice for all Monte Rio Cellars wines.
+"It also made me think of what the old wines of California from the 1800s and early 1900s might have been like"—about a time when everything was fermented with natural yeasts, sulfur was barely used, and a 5-year old barrel was still considered "new."
+Natural fermentation with large percentages of whole clusters as well as neutral barrel aging has become standard practice for all Monte Rio Cellars wines.

 Since 2019 the Monte Rio Cellars portfolio has grown rapidly.
-Cappiello relishes, for instance, producing an homage to light, zingy, old school Chianti, complete with straw-covered fiasco-shaped bottle, from 100% Biodynamic-farmed Sangiovese grown in the Ledbetter family's River's Edge Vineyard, on the banks of Lodi's Mokelumne River.
-Because Lodi has become Cappiello's de facto Ardèche, he has been producing varietal Carignan, Zinfandel, Primitivo as well as Petite Sirah in his signature, lightweight (barely over 12% alcohol), acid driven style—totally contrarian, at least by California's industry standards.
+Cappiello relishes, for instance, producing an homage to light, zingy, old-school Chianti, complete with a straw-covered fiasco-shaped bottle, from 100% Biodynamic-farmed Sangiovese grown in the Ledbetter family's River's Edge Vineyard, on the banks of Lodi's Mokelumne River.
+Because Lodi has become Cappiello's de facto Ardèche, he has been producing varietal Carignan, Zinfandel, Primitivo as well as Petite Sirah in his signature, lightweight (barely over 12% alcohol), acid-driven style—totally contrarian, at least by California's industry standards.

 Most recently, however, Cappiello has taken to calling his 2021 Monte Rio Cellars Teresi Vineyard Red ($26) his finest wine of all; mostly because of the way it captures a distinct sense of place—qualities Cappiello has valued the highest throughout his career as a wine professional—not unlike the way "Lard des Choix Rouge" rings out "Ardèche."

-Cappiello, in fact, attributes the success of this wine almost entirely to Teresi Vineyard's owner/manager, Nico Teresi, a fourth generation Lodi farmer.
+Cappiello attributes the success of this wine almost entirely to Teresi Vineyard's owner/manager, Nico Teresi, a fourth-generation Lodi farmer.
 Says Cappiello: "After taking over his family vineyard he continued farming conventionally, as those before him had been taught.
 It wasn’t until a few years ago that things changed.
 He was out spraying pesticides when the canister he was using ran dry with a few rows of vines left to go.
 Nico decided that he wouldn’t bother going back for another canister and just headed home for the day.